Pungyeon/clean-go-article/README.md

 }
 ```

 Here, we've clearly distinguished the nested function calls from their parent without being overly specific.
 This allows each nested function call to make sense on its own as well as within the context of the parent.
 On the other hand, if we had named the `parseJSON` function `json` instead, it couldn't possibly stand on its own.
-What about JSON?
-Are we parsing it?
-Creating a JSON object?
-Hopefully you get the point.
+The functionality would become lost in the name, and we would no longer be able to tell whether this function is parsing, creating, or marshalling JSON.

 Notice that `fileExtension` is actually a little more specific.
 However, this is because its functionality is in fact quite specific in nature: